 We hope this has given you a bit more understanding of what to do if you are weaning and suspect an allergy, or have the nerve-racking responsibility of hosting a party for a child with an allergy.
 If you’d like to find out more, visit Anaphylaxis UK for loads of brilliant information and handy guides to various allergens.

-All the best, Charlotte @ Mini First Aid
+the best, Charlotte @ Mini First Aid

-Source: Anaphylaxis UK
+Source: Anaphylaxis UK, NHS UK